linhntaim/katniss/readme.md

 Define extensions for adding extra functions/features to themes (or even the system).

+Extensions can share its data to other components.

 Sample Extensions:

+- App Settings:
+    - Be always activated.
+    - Configure some app settings.
+        - Enable user registration.
+        - Set default category for Articles.
 - Open Graph Tags:
+    - Be always activated.
     - Add open graph tags into website.
 - Analytic Services:
     - Add website analytics.